-Joe Rogan creates so much content, I find myself having to ignore most of it.
-That is to credit his work ethic and prolific nature, not to discredit him as overexposed – I’m a fan of his output and the podcast guests he attracts, and most of it I miss.
+Joe Rogan creates so many podcasts, I miss most of them.
+That is to credit his prolific nature, not to discredit him as overexposed – I’m a fan of many of the guests he attracts.

 In one episode, replying to a question about his decision to move to Austin, Texas as a response to changing tax laws (and other things) in Los Angeles, he says that seeing opportunities and grabbing them before anyone else can isn’t what occurs to him.